brite-code/brite/docs/spec/src/source-text.md

 # Source Text

+The source text section is last because it deals with boring, pedantic, details of the characters that build up Brite programs.

 ## Identifiers

-Identifier : /^[\_A-Za-z][_0-9a-za-z]_[']_$/ but not Keyword
+Identifier : /^[\_A-Za-z][_0-9a-za-z]*[']*$/ but not Keyword

 Keyword :
   - `_`

-Identifiers in Brite follow the [Unicode specification]((http://www.unicode.org/reports/tr31/).
+Identifiers in Brite follow the [Unicode specification](http://www.unicode.org/reports/tr31/).
 With an extension allowing for `_` in the “start” character and “continue” characters.

 It is common to use apostrophes as “primes” to denote new values with small modifications.
 For instance: `x`, `x'`, and `x''`.

 There are some keywords which we do not allow as identifiers.
-We try to keep the set of keywords _very_ small.
+We try to keep the set of keywords *very* small.
 Only keywords which are absolutely always ambiguous.
 Not even reserving keywords for the future like other languages do.
 If we want to add a new keyword we will build codemods to upgrade existing code while adding backwards compatibility for old versions.
 This is part of our philosophy to make the tooling more complex for a better programmer experience.

 We have some pseudo-keywords we don’t reserve like `type`.
 We can design a non-ambiguous grammar for `type` which means we don’t need to reserve it.
 An identifier like `type` is also very common for a wide range of programs.